WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 Further down the Advanced section, you have a bunch more useful settings.
 If the Enable Dynamic Caching checkbox is selected, WP Super Cache will cache dynamic content like ads, visitor counters, etc.

-The Mobile Device Support option might sound like an essential part of your configuration, but in reality, it only concerns WordPress websites that use separate themes and plugins for a separate mobile version.
+The Mobile Device Support option might sound like an essential part of your configuration.
+Still, in reality, it only concerns WordPress websites that have a separate mobile version with its own themes and plugins.
 Most modern websites rely on responsive themes, so they don’t really need this option.

-In most cases, you won’t need to change the Remove UTF8/Blog Charset Support from .htaccess option either.
-It’s only necessary if the caching plugin causes formatting problems on your homepage.
+The Remove UTF8/Blog Charset Support from .htaccess option is only necessary if the caching plugin causes formatting problems on your homepage.

-For the same reason, you will probably want to select the Extra Homepage checkbox.
+You will probably want to select the Extra Homepage checks checkbox for the same reason.
 This is especially good if all your newest posts appear as links on your homepage.

 The Only Refresh Current Page when Comments are Made could be useful for websites with lots of comments.
 For the rest – it’s likely to make virtually no difference.

-The List the Newest Cached Pages on this Page won’t affect the way your website loads either.
-It’s a tool that shows which pages have been cached in WP Super Cache’s settings menu.
+The List the Newest Cached Pages on this Page option won’t affect how your website loads either.
+It’s a tool that shows which pages have been cached in the WP Super Cache settings menu.

-The Coarse File Locking option is fairly old and was originally designed to ensure that WP Super Cache doesn’t create any duplicate cache files.
-In its current version, the plugin has other mechanisms to prevent this, so it’s best if you leave the option disabled.
+The Coarse File Locking option is fairly old and was originally designed to prevent WP Super Cache from creating duplicate cache files.
+In its current version, the plugin has other mechanisms to prevent this, so it’s best to leave the option disabled.

-Don’t forget to click the Update Status button to save all the changes you’ve made to this section.
+Don’t forget to click the Update Status button to save all your changes to this section.

 Garbage collection